0xNeffarion/Basic-Storefront/README.md

 * **André Moreira Pacheco** - [AndreMP97](https://github.com/AndreMP97)

 ## Acknowledgments

+This was a simple university project written in C.

 All information is stored locally on same machine (users, stats and items) @ ~\labc_sm_data